 A possible concern is that the bandwidth of both the emission and absorption of the cryo-cooled laser crystal may be reduced, which may lead to a narrower range for wavelength tuning and to more stringent requirements on the linewidth and wavelength stability of the pump laser.
 However, this effect does not necessarily occur.

 Cryogenic cooling may be achieved with a cryogen such as liquid nitrogen or helium, ideally circulating through channels in a cooling finger which is attached to the laser crystal.
 The cryogen may be taken from some supply, which is refilled from time to time, or recycled in a closed loop, containing e.g. a Stirling engine.
-To avoid condensation, one usually has to operate the laser crystal in a vacuum chamber.
+To avoid condensation, one usually has to operate the laser crystal in a vacuum chamber with optical windows.

 Of course, the concept of operating the laser crystal at a very low temperature can also be applied to amplifiers.
 It is used e.g. to build regenerative amplifiers based on Ti:sapphire with average output powers of tens of watts.